-On the day of inspection we collected 55 CQC comment cards filled in by patients, this information gave us a positive view of the practice.
+On the day of inspection we collected 48 CQC comment cards filled in by patients.
+This information gave us a positive view of the practice.

-During the inspection we spoke with one dentist, one dental nurse, one receptionist and the practice manager.
+During the inspection we spoke with a dentist and a dental nurse.
 We looked at practice policies and procedures and other records about how the service is managed.